 Abstract.
 It is well understood that Bayesian decision theory and average case analysis are essentially identical.
-However, if one is interested in performing uncertainty quantification for a numerical task, it can be argued that the decision-theoretic framework is neither appropriate nor sufficient.
-To this end, we consider an alternative optimality criterion from Bayesian experimental design and study its implied optimal information in the numerical context.
+However, if one is interested in performing uncertainty quantification for a numerical task, it can be argued that standard approaches from the decision-theoretic framework are neither appropriate nor sufficient.
+Instead, we consider a particular optimality criterion from Bayesian experimental design and study its implied optimal information in the numerical context.
 This information is demonstrated to differ, in general, from the information that would be used in an average-case-optimal numerical method.
-The explicit connection to Bayesian experimental design suggests several distinct regimes in which optimal probabilistic numerical methods can be developed.
+The explicit connection to Bayesian experimental design suggests several distinct regimes, in which optimal probabilistic numerical methods can be developed.

 Abstract.
-The emergent field of probabilistic numerics has thus far lacked rigorous statistical principals.
-This paper establishes Bayesian probabilistic numerical methods as those which can be cast as solutions to certain Bayesian inverse problems, albeit problems that are non-standard.
-This allows us to establish general conditions under which Bayesian probabilistic numerical methods are well-defined, encompassing both non-linear and non-Gaussian models.
-For general computation, a numerical approximation scheme is developed and its asymptotic convergence is established.
-The theoretical development is then extended to pipelines of computation, wherein probabilistic numerical methods are composed to solve more challenging numerical tasks.
-The contribution highlights an important research frontier at the interface of numerical analysis and uncertainty quantification, with some illustrative applications presented.
+Over forty years ago average-case error was proposed in the applied mathematics literature as an alternative criterion with which to assess numerical methods.
+In contrast to worst-case error, this criterion relies on the construction of a probability measure over candidate numerical tasks, and numerical methods are assessed based on their average performance over those tasks with respect to the measure.
+This paper goes further and establishes Bayesian probabilistic numerical methods as solutions to certain inverse problems based upon the numerical task within the Bayesian framework.
+This allows us to establish general conditions under which Bayesian probabilistic numerical methods are well defined, encompassing both the nonlinear and non-Gaussian contexts.
+For general computation, a numerical approximation scheme is proposed and its asymptotic convergence established.
+The theoretical development is extended to pipelines of computation, wherein probabilistic numerical methods are composed to solve more challenging numerical tasks.
+The contribution highlights an important research frontier at the interface of numerical analysis and uncertainty quantification, and a challenging industrial application is presented.